Jonatan-Vahlberg-WAS/next.js-jest-boilerplate/README.md

-# Next.js + jest + testing-ibrary boilerplate code
+# Next.js + jest + testing-library boilerplate code

 This project serves the singular function of being a clonable repository for quick start to a Next.js project